jxpress/lightning-hydra-template-vertex-ai/README.md

 ```bash
 make create-hparams-tuning-job
 ```
-in the root folder, docker build and push will be performed, and the custom job of Vertex AI will be started with the pushed image.
+in the root folder.
+Docker build and push will be performed, and the hyperparameter tuning job of Vertex AI will be started with the pushed image.

 You can check the training status at [HYPERPARAMETER TUNING JOBS](https://console.cloud.google.com/vertex-ai/training/hyperparameter-tuning-jobs) in the Vertex AI training section of GCP.